Mastering DNS Privacy: Pi-hole + Unbound. (part 1)

 - Choose your preferred upstream DNS provider (e.g., Google, OpenDNS, Quad9).

-- Select network interface (typically eth0 for wired or wlan0 for Wi-Fi).
+- Select the network interface (typically eth0 for wired or wlan0 for Wi-Fi).

 - Set a static IP address (recommended for consistent network behavior).